 Welcome

-I know, from my own experience, how daunting it can be to reach out for support , particularly if therapy is something you've never done before, and if this is how you feel right now, I promise you're not alone.
+When we're already struggling with painful feelings, reaching out for help can seem very daunting, even scary, particularly if therapy is something you've never done before, and if this is how you feel right now, I promise you're not alone.
 Just getting to this webpage means you've already come a long way and when you're ready to take the next steps, I'm here to walk them with you, one healing step at a time.

 If you would like more information about the ways I can help you, please call, email or use the contact form in the pages below.